Learn how a Community Sponsored refugee was able to pass his driving tests after less than one year in the UK

 In addition to than studying for the theory test, Abdullah took 12 hours of driving lessons to get ready for the practical test where he would have to understand the examiners instructions.
 Driving lessons were not cheap so CHARIS applied for a grant from Goldman Sachs for £500 which covered all the lessons and tests.
 Abdullah has some advice for other refugees who would like to continue or begin driving in the UK: “To other refugees, remember that you will need to commit to this seriously and study hard.
 If you do the work, it’ll pay off.
 Don’t get down if you don’t pass first time, just keep working hard.”

-Experts by Experience: Abdullah's Driving Experience [316.7KB] Download .PDF
+Experts by Experience - Abdullah's driving tips (Arabic) [316.7KB] Download .PDF